Ashtanga Yoga Flow:

 ashtanga yoga flow

-Let’s Talk More About Ashtanga Yoga:
+More on Ashtanga Yoga:

 One style that includes dynamic and intense movement (sequences) and tremendous self-knowledge is Ashtanga Yoga.
 This is a physically demanding style of yoga, having deep roots in India even today.
 Believed to be developed by T.Krishnamacharya in the early 20th century, Ashtanga yoga has stood the test of time.
 Thus, remaining and becoming a very popular style of performed yoga in the late 1900’s and 2000’s.

 The basis of the practice includes a sequence of continuous asanas, that is linked through breath.
 Such sequences are extremely structured, having to master one pose in order to proceed to the next.
 At it’s core, Ashtanga yoga is a more intense from of Hatha yoga, made up of six levels.
-These levels are further made up of a series of fixed postures.
-Meaning the sequence and asanas do not change.
-Oftentimes, it is compared to Vinyasa flow for the very nature of the flowing movement.

 Consequently, one way in which it differs from other styles of yoga is it’s structure.
 Many other styles and classes include a “mixed bag” of asanas.
 Ashtanga yoga sequences, do not change.